Ditectrev/DP-203/README.md

 ### You have an Azure Databricks workspace named workspace1 in the Standard pricing tier.
 You need to configure workspace1 to support autoscaling all-purpose clusters.
 The solution must meet the following requirements: Automatically scale down workers when the cluster is underutilized for three minutes.
 Minimize the time it takes to scale to the maximum number of workers.
 Minimize costs.
 What should you do first?

-- [ ] Enable container services for workspace1
+- [ ] Enable container services for workspace1.
 - [x] Upgrade workspace1 to the Premium pricing tier.
 - [ ] Set Cluster Mode to High Concurrency.
 - [ ] Create a cluster policy in workspace1.

 ### You have an Azure data factory.
 You need to examine the pipeline failures from the last 180 flays.
 What should you use?

-- [ ] the Activity tog blade for the Data Factory resource
+- [ ] the Activity tog blade for the Data Factory resource.
-- [x] Azure Data Factory activity runs in Azure Monitor
+- [x] Azure Data Factory activity runs in Azure Monitor.
-- [ ] Pipeline runs in the Azure Data Factory user experience
+- [ ] Pipeline runs in the Azure Data Factory user experience.
-- [ ] the Resource health blade for the Data Factory resource
+- [ ] the Resource health blade for the Data Factory resource.

 ### You have an Azure Stream Analytics query.
 The query returns a result set that contains 10,000 distinct values for a column named clusterID.
 You monitor the Stream Analytics job and discover high latency.
 You need to reduce the latency.
 Which two actions should you perform?
 Each correct answer presents a complete solution.